Trilarion/lark-tester/README.md

 - hint: using the different tabs, it's easy to switch between different test contents or grammars
 - if the grammar is advanced, produce a simple transformer
 - inspect the transformed result, fix errors and iteratively improve the transformer

+The Transformer should implement a class called MyTransformer and derived from Transformer _class MyTransformer(Transformer)_ and it can be assumed that Discard and v_args from lark is available (from lark import Lark, Transformer, Discard, v_args).
+Please note that the input of the transformer window is executed within the Python interpreter, please check that a given Transformer is not malicious.

 ### Keyboard shortcuts